-At June 30, 2018, the School District reported a liability of \$22,299,506 for its proportionate share of the MPSERS net pension liability.
-The net pension liability was measured as of September 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2016 and rolled forward using generally accepted actuarial procedures.
+At June 30, 2019, the School District reported a liability of \$25,026,693 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2017.
 The School District's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
-At September 30, 2017, the School District's proportion was 0.08605% which was a decrease of 0.00087% from its proportion measured as of September 30, 2016.
+At September 30, 2018, the School District's proportion was 0.08325 percent, which was a decrease of 0.00280 percent from its proportion measured as of September 30, 2017.